Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: conclusions

 \section{conclusions}

-This study presented a lightweight framework for learning from actuation-space demonstrations, which couples {embodied mechanical intelligence} with {distributional control} to achieve robust whole-body grasping in soft robots.
-By employing the {Rectified Flow} model, the policy efficiently learned coordinated actuation patterns that exploit the inherent compliance and redundancy of the soft body, enabling adaptive manipulation across diverse conditions.
-Experiments conducted on a SpiRob demonstrated data-efficient learning from only a small number of demonstrations, strong geometric adaptation to object variations, and scalable dynamic performance under uncertainty.
-These results confirm that actuation-space learning effectively transforms passive flexibility into functional control intelligence, substantially reducing the reliance on centralized controller.
-Future work will extend this framework to multi-contact and dynamic manipulation scenarios, and explore hierarchical policy structures for scalable and autonomous soft robotic intelligence.
+This study presents a lightweight framework for learning from actuation-space demonstrations that couples embodied mechanical intelligence with distributional control to enable robust whole-body grasping in soft robots.
+Using a Rectified Flow model, the policy learns coordinated actuation patterns that exploit the soft body’s compliance and redundancy.
+Experiments on a SpiRob show data-efficient learning from few demonstrations, strong generalization to object variations, and robust performance under uncertainty, reducing reliance on precise centralized control.The evaluation of this paper focuses on a simplified yet contact-rich setup: targets are constrained (fixed) on a horizontal plane and parameterized by their 2D positions.
+While this design enables repeatable benchmarking and isolates the grasp-synthesis problem from uncontrolled object motion, it does not capture the full complexity of free-object, 3D, multi-contact manipulation.Future work will extend this framework to free-object and dynamic multi-contact manipulation, incorporate richer task suites (e.g., grasp-and-place), explore hierarchical policy structures, and investigate co-design methods~\cite{wang2023cuco} that jointly optimize morphology (e.g., spiral geometry and tendon routing) and control policies.